 - Stir in the galangal, lemongrass, and lime leaves.

 - Return to a gentle boil, reduce the heat, and simmer for 10 minutes to infuse the flavors and cook the chicken.

 - Remove the pan from the heat, pour the hot soup over the seasonings in the serving bowl, and stir well.

-- Sprinkle with the chopped cilantro and serve hot.
+- Sprinkle with the fresh Thai or serrano chiles, if using, and the chopped cilantro, and serve hot.